Have you seen the Alison Green article on the BBC website posted recently?

 I was recently asked how team building has changed over the years, from the “1980’s ropes, planks and barrels style army command tasks”.

-We find that people are looking for far more immersive experiences these days.
+People are looking for far more immersive experiences these days.
 They want events that are more sophisticated and involving to ensure that all personality types are catered for.
-They also want to align the experience with a conference message or business values.
-We find an increasing number of clients use the activity as a platform to develop their team, utilising expert facilitation to draw analogies from a relevant, fun activity with thought provoking questioning to lead their group on a learning journey.
-This is why for the last 20 years, Blue Hat Teambuilding have focussed on creating new and interesting ways to motivate, inspire and engage groups of any size with unique and relevant (and fun!) team activities such as Eden, Hells Bells, Roman Races, Chest Quest, Rollercoaster, Da Vinci Code and Animate as a few examples from our ever expanding portfolio.
-As the innovators of these events, we are best placed to bespoke our offering to suit these needs.
+Clients also want to align the experience with a conference message or business values.
+Increasingly the activity is used as a platform to develop their team, utilising expert facilitation to draw analogies from a relevant, fun activity with thought provoking questioning to lead their group on a learning journey.

 As a final note to Alison, perhaps next time you write an article on a specific subject matter, speak to business leaders in the industry to help you write a well-rounded article that considers all sides.
 Unless I suppose, you want to focus on click bait titles and hearsay stereotyping to create attention ;0)